-1. #The shares held by the Promoter(s)/ Promoter(s) Group have been clubbed on the basis of their first name.
-Anant Raghuveer Bhat, Arhaan Anant Bhat, Rehaan Anant Bhat, Priyanka Jigish Choksi, Aryan Jigish Choksi (N/G Jigish Shailesh Choksi), S C Dani Research Foundation Private Limited, Haish Holding and Trading Company Private Limited, Vijal Holding And Trading Company Private Limited, Avinash Holding and Trading Company Private Limited, Hydra Trading Private Limited, Hitech Specialities Solutions Limited, Rituh Holding and Trading Company Private Limited, Hitech Corporation Limited, Hitech Insurance Broking Services Limited, Homevilla Yoga Private Limited, Riash Realty Private Limited, Stack Pack Limited, Dani Charitable Foundation, Sabka Mangal Ho Foundation, Ashiyana Trust, Cronus Trust, Ishwara Trust, Naradiya Trust, Homevilla Charitable Trust, Ashwin-Ina Charitable Trust, Pious Charitable Trust, Param-Arth Charitable Trust, Advaita Charitable Trust, Cronus Merchandise LLP, Mefree LLP, forming part of Promoter(s) and Promoter(s) Group do not hold any shares in the Company as on 31st March, 2020.
+- #The shares held by the Promoter(s)/ Promoter(s) Group have been clubbed on the basis of their first name.
+Anant Raghuveer Bhat, Arhaan Anant Bhat, Rehaan Anant Bhat, Priyanka Jigish Choksi, Aryan Jigish Choksi (N/G Jigish Shailesh Choksi), S C Dani Research Foundation Private Limited, Haish Holding and Trading Company Private Limited, Vijal Holding And Trading Company Private Limited, Avinash Holding and Trading Company Private Limited, Canes Venatici Private Limited, Hydra Trading Private Limited, Hitech Specialities Solutions Limited, Rituh Holding and Trading Company Private Limited, Hitech Corporation Limited, Hitech Insurance Broking Services Limited, Homevilla Yoga Private Limited, Riash Realty Private Limited, Stack Pack Limited, Dani Charitable Foundation, Sabka Mangal Ho Foundation, Ashiyana Trust, Cronus Trust, Ishwara Trust, Naradiya Trust, Homevilla Charitable Trust, Ashwin-Ina Charitable Trust, Pious Charitable Trust, Param-Arth Charitable Trust, Advaita Charitable Trust, Cronus Merchandise LLP, Mefree LLP, forming part of Promoter(s) and Promoter(s) Group do not hold any shares in the Company as on 31st March, 2020. - The % of shares pledged/encumbered represents % of shares pledged/encumbered as a % of the total shares of the Company.
+The term "encumbrance" has the same meaning as assigned to it Regulation 28(3) of the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011. - The Promoter(s) / Promoter(s) Group of the Company have declared that they along with Persons Acting in Concert, have not made any 3. encumbrance, directly or indirectly, other than those already disclosed during the financial year 2019-20. - [®] Mr. Ashwin Choksi left for heavenly abode on 19th September, 2018.
+The shares held in the name of Mr. Ashwin Choksi were transferred to ACC AP Trust, pursuant to his Will.